Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     ```

     For each Redfish endpoint that is reported use the following to troubleshoot why it is not `DiscoverOK` or `DiscoveryStarted`:

     - If the Redfish endpoint is `DiscoveryStarted`, then that BMC is currently in the process of being inventoried by HSM.
+Wait a
-Wait a few minutes and re-try the bash script above to re-check the current discovery status of the RedfishEndpoints.
+      few minutes and re-try the Bash script above to re-check the current discovery status of the `RedfishEndpoints`.

-        > The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` or `DiscoveryStarted` every 3 minutes.
+        > The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` or
+        > `DiscoveryStarted` every three minutes.

     - If the Redfish endpoint is `HTTPsGetFailed`, then HSM had issues contacting BMC.

-        1. Verify that the BMC component name (xname) is resolvable and pingable:
+        1. Verify that the BMC component name (xname) is resolvable and pingable.

-           ```
+           ```bash
            ncn-m001# ping x1001c1s0b0
            ```

-        2. If a NodeBMC is not pingable, then verify that the slot powering the BMC is powered on.
-If this is a ChassisBMC, skip this step.
-For example, the NodeBMC x1001c1s0b0 is in slot x1001c1s0.
+        1. If a `NodeBMC` is not pingable, then verify that the slot powering the BMC is powered on.

+            If this is a `ChassisBMC`, then skip this step.

+            For example, the `NodeBMC` `x1001c1s0b0` is in slot `x1001c1s0`:

             ```bash
             ncn-m001# cray capmc get_xname_status create --xnames x1001c1s0
+            ```

+            Example output:

+            ```toml
             e = 0
             err_msg = ""
             on = [ "x1001c1s0b0",]
             ```

             If the slot is off, power it on:

             ```bash
             ncn-m001# cray capmc xname_on create --xnames x1001c1s0
             ```

-        3. If the BMC is reachable and in `HTTPsGetFailed`, then verify that the BMC is accessible with the new default global credential.
-Replace `BMC_XNAME` with the hostname of the Redfish Endpoint.
+        1. If the BMC is reachable and in `HTTPsGetFailed`, then verify that the BMC is accessible with the new default global credential.

+            Replace `BMC_XNAME` with the hostname of the Redfish endpoint.

             ```bash
             ncn-m001# curl -k -u root:$CRED_PASSWORD https://BMC_XNAME/redfish/v1/Managers | jq
             ```

-            If the error message below is returned, then the BMC must have a StatefulReset action performed on it.
-The StatefulReset action clears previously user defined credentials that are taking precedence over the CEC supplied credential.
-It also clears NTP, Syslog, and SSH Key configurations on the BMC.
+            If the error message below is returned, then the BMC must have a `StatefulReset` action performed on it.
+            The `StatefulReset` action clears previously user-defined credentials that are taking precedence over the CEC-supplied
+            credential.
+It also clears NTP, `syslog`, and SSH key configurations on the BMC.

             ```json
             {